edmodlabs/techsummer-site-master/src/docs/1.0.0/project_introduction/index.md

   <div style="text-align:center">
   	<strong>Activity</strong>
   </div>
   Green flags represent the most fun part of Storycasts!
-These are social activities and actions you must complete before proceeding.
+These are activities you must complete before proceeding.
 To participate in many, you must be signed up for [the TechSummer Facebook group](https://www.facebook.com/groups/techsummer).
 </div>
 <br>
 <div class="alert_red">